robindavidgames/ci-project03/README.md

 The update_worksheet() function can be called from log_day() or previous_day() and will update the Google Sheet with new values. validate_data() ensured these values are appropriate.

 ## Users Dictionary
-The total_words() function creates a dictionary of all users, containing username, word count, and current day.
+The total_words() function creates a list of dictionaries covering all users, containing usernames, word counts, and current days.
 It passes this dictionary to other functions so that the details can be analysed and the user can be presented with relevant statistics.

 ## User Progress
 The target_message() function uses the dictionary of all users to convey some key information to the user: